Search results for:

 Next, you will choose the server you would like.
 Since this is likely the first installation, you will want to select the primary server.
 Then click Next.

 Be sure that all of the paths are correctly created for the server.
 Then click Next.

 Some of the directories will need to be set to read-only while we are creating the installation but do not need to be once we are finished.
 Please take note of the directories in case they need to update.
 Update the permissions by using the command at the bottom.
 You will need to update it to reflect the directory you are updating.
 Then click Next.

 # Writable only during installation. /usr/share/cacti/site/resource/snmp_queries /usr/share/cacti/site/resource/script_server /usr/share/cacti/site/resource/script_queries /usr/share/cacti/site/scripts # Writable after Installation is complete. /usr/share/cacti/site/log /usr/share/cacti/site/cache/boost /usr/share/cacti/site/cache/mibcache /usr/share/cacti/site/cache/realtime /usr/share/cacti/site/cache/spikekill chown -R apache.apache /usr/share/cacti/site/resource/

 You can select and install cacti options for default servers.
 Since we are using an Ubuntu installation, you can select a Linux installation.
 However, if this is to monitor something else, then you can choose a default selection.

 You should now be able to log in to your Cacti installation using the default username and password, which are below for you.

 Username: admin Password: admin

-Finally, you should be able to login to your new Cacti installation, to configure on your server to monitor resources.
-This will conclude our installation guide for this time, you should now be able to further work with your Cacti Portal to configure the graphs for the resources that you would like to monitor on the server.
+Finally, you should be able to log in to your new Cacti installation to configure your server to monitor resources.
+This will conclude our installation guide for this time.
+You should now be able to further work with your Cacti Portal to configure the graphs for the resources that you would like to monitor on the server.